jo56/conways-game-of-life/README.md

 # Conway's Game of Life

-Simple visual tool for running Conway's Game of Life and other types of cellular automota simulations.
-Conditions such as grid size and survive/birth counts can be adjusted for additional flexibility.
+Simple visual tool for running Conway's Game of Life and other types of cellular automata simulations.
+Conditions such as grid size and survival/birth counts can be adjusted for additional flexibility.

 ### Quick Start